emmywritescode/Superstore-Performance-Dashboard/README.md

 - The fourth quarter of every year is always a time of high revenue and profit generation for the store.

 ## Recommendations
 Further analysis should be carried out to determine what made the fourth quarter of every year so profitable and see how the same can be replicated all year long.
 Additionally, a deep dive into products in the Tables, Bookcases and Supplies subcategories should be explored to determine what makes these products unprofitable.
-A decision may need to be made to drop these products while leveraging products in the Technology category to generate maximum profit for the store..
+A decision may need to be made to drop these products while leveraging products in the Technology category to generate maximum profit for the store.